-- 1. Where a natural or heritage resource is deemed significant to Corman Park or any provincial or federal government department or agency, Council will encourage the designation of such resources for conservation and management. - 2.
+Conservation and 10.1 General Policies: Management of Significant Natural & Heritage Resources 1.
+Where a natural or heritage resource is deemed significant to Corman Park or any provincial or federal government department or agency, Council will encourage the designation of such resources for conservation and management.
+Incorporation of Significant Resources within Development 2.
 Where a significant resource has been identified, through a Comprehensive Development Review or otherwise, the applicant will be required to address any requirements of Corman Park or senior government departments and agencies to conserve and manage the resource.
-Any costs associated with meeting such requirements will be the responsibility of the applicant. - 3.
-Council will encourage the adaptive re-use and restoration of designated Municipal Heritage Properties, and provide for their development as a public amenity or incorporation into other development. - 4.
-New multi-parcel country residential subdivision proposals shall incorporate environmentally sustainable subdivision design principles in accordance with the Multi-parcel Country Residential Servicing and Development policies herein. - 5.
-Development shall endeavor to integrate and complement the natural features and landscapes of the District including the incorporation of natural vegetation as a buffer from adjacent development. - 6.
-Developments proposed in areas designated as Conservation Districts or in areas of the District that have been identified as environmentally significant, shall meet all requisite government department requirements including but not limited to Saskatchewan Ministry of Environment and Saskatoon District Health Region.
+Any costs associated with meeting such Municipal Heritage Properties requirements will be the responsibility of the applicant.3.
+Council will encourage the adaptive re-use and restoration of designated Municipal Heritage Properties, and provide for their development as a public amenity or incorporation into other Sustainable Subdivision Design Principles Incorporation of Natural development.
+4. New multi-parcel country residential subdivision proposals shall incorporate environmentally sustainable subdivision design principles in accordance with the Multi-parcel Country Residential Complete and Davalanment policies herein.
+Features within New Development Servicing and Development policies herein.
+Development shall endeavor to integrate and complement the natural features and landscapes of the District including the incorporation of natural vegetation as a buffer from adjacent development.
+Conservation Districts Developments proposed in areas designated as Conservation Districts or in areas of the District that have been identified as environmentally significant, shall meet all requisite government department requirements including but not limited to Saskatchewan Ministry of Environment and Saskatchewan Health Authority.